Pirates of the Caribbean: True Colours

 Anne (eyes blued over): “Look boys!
 It’s the Cat’s Tail, all out of lives!”
 Her bleached sailors laugh mechanically.
 “And, Jack Sparrow, all out of tricks.”

 As the mermaids arrange the two ships side by side, Jules and Angelica’s ship is drawn through the cloud wall.
-The mermaids drag it beside the others, so that the Cat’s Tail is in the middle.
+The mermaids drag it beside the others, the Pearl and the Freedom, so that the Cat’s Tail is in the middle.